Container Use works with any coding agent that supports the Model Context Protocol (MCP).

-All agents use the same MCP server command: cu stdio
+All agents use the same MCP server command: container-use stdio

 Claude Code